Mastercard/pkcs11-tools/docs/MANUAL.md

 ```

 ## p11ls
 This command allows to list the content of a token.
-Objects are grouped by type (certificates, secret keys, public keys, private keys).
-If a label is found, it is printed, otherwise the `CKA_ID` attribute is printed between brackets.
+Objects are grouped by type (certificates, secret keys, public keys, private keys, data objects).
+If a label is found, it is printed, otherwise the `CKA_ID` attribute is printed between curly brakets.

 It is also possible to filter through an object identifier, or a part of it.
 e.g. the following command will list all secret keys: